An ode to Cristiano Ronaldo’s best Man Utd goal that no one talks about

 Among those 800+ goals, there have been countless volleys, overhead kicks, headers, chips, free-kicks, penalties…

 You name it, he’s done it.

-But when you think of Ronaldo’s six-year spell at United, there’s normally one goal that immediately springs to mind.
+But when you think of Ronaldo’s first spell at United, there’s normally one goal that immediately springs to mind.

 He produced several moments of brilliance for the club but will forever be most associated, at least at Old Trafford, with that stunning free-kick against Portsmouth in January 2008.